tiny-dnn/tiny-dnn/README.md

 The BSD 3-Clause License

 ## Gitter rooms
-We have a gitter rooms for discussing new features & QA.
+We have gitter rooms for discussing new features & QA.
 Feel free to join us!

 <table>